PADI Instructor Development Courses, PADI IDC, Divemaster Internships

 Coconut Tree Divers have been a leader in providing professional level dive courses Roatan for many years.
 Whether you are looking to start a career in scuba diving or just want to become a PADI pro for the fun and challenge of it, we believe we offer the most comprehensive and enjoyable training available.

-William Welbourn is one of the most experienced and sought after Course Directors in the industry.
+William Welbourn is one of the most experienced and sought after Course Directors in the industry .
 He was been awarded multiple Platinum Course Director Awards by PADI during his career and is backed by a team of instructors with a wealth of experience.
 Why should you choose to be trained by a Platinum Course Director?
 The platinum course director award is only given to those who can demonstrate significant experience training instructors annually.
-That is why he is the only course director on Roatan with multiple platinum awards including the 2018 PADI platinum course director on Roatan.
+That is why he is the only course director on Roatan with multiple platinum awards including the 2018 PADI platinum course director.

 Watching the short video below is the easiest and best way to find out what sets us apart, and why you should look no further if you are interested in becoming a PADI Scuba instructor or Divemaster.
 After watching, this website contains a wealth of information about our training and the island of Roatan.